vera-rykalina/rki_recency/Pipeline/ToDo/list_of_tasks.md

 # List of tasks and ideas to be tested

-- Try fresh installation of phyloscanerR to see if it works: devtools::install on the phyloscannerR directory
+- Try a fresh installation of phyloscannerR to see if it works: devtools::install on the phyloscannerR directory

 - Try to install R, phyloscannerR and all its dependencies, using conda